 Therefore, students studying at language faculties, namely those enrolled in the specialty "Translation" should be taught not only with basic philological disciplines enabling to master the languages and linguistic skills, but with the following disciplines generating their knowledge of terminology, scientific and technical, special ones, and ability to skillfully use computer aided technology and machine translation tools.
 Teaching such subjects as "Terminology", "Scientific and technical translation", "Methods and practice of written translation" and even preparing for international exams for certification of knowledge of specific languages or languages for special purposes (LSP exams) create conditions for high quality mastering translators' professional competence.
-Practical work on terminology and terminological texts in learning process allows students to explore new terms that appear almost daily, to analyze current tendencies in terminology and term formation, investigate and, in some cases, even offer the adequate translation variants of new terminology constructions that will certainly require careful interpretation and identification in the Target language.
+Practical work on terminology and terminological texts in learning process allows students to explore new terms that appear almost daily, to analyze current tendencies in terminology and terminology constructions that will certainly require careful interpretation and identification in the Target language.